Show simple item record

 dc.language.isoenen

-dc.publisherGait and Postureen
+dc.publisherGait & Postureen

 dc.titleDoes passive hip stiffness or range of motion correlate with spinal curvature and posture during quiet standing?en